Fair Isle: Climate

+Fair Isle's ocean moderation is so strong that areas on the same latitudes in the Scandinavian inland less than 1000 km to the east have average summer highs 2–3 C-change higher than Fair Isle's all-time record temperature, for example the Norwegian capital of Oslo and the Swedish capital of Stockholm.
+The -5 C all-time low is uniquely mild for European locations on the 59th parallel north.
+The winter daily means are comparable to many areas as far south in the British Isles as south-central England, because of the extreme maritime moderation.
+It is in hardiness zone 9b or 10a (compared to 8b for the Faroes, 7b or 8a for Stockholm, and 1b for parts of Canada, all on or near the 60th parallel north.
+Central Florida (at 27–28 degrees north) has this hardiness zone.

 Economy

 Over the centuries the island has changed hands many times.
 Trading links with Northern Europe are reflected in Fair Isle Haa, a traditional Hanseatic trading booth located not far from the South Harbour, traditionally used by residents of the southern part of the island.
 Rent was usually paid to absentee landlords (who rarely visited) in butter, cloth and fish oil.

 Fishing has always been an important industry for the island.
 In 1702, the Dutch, who were interested in Shetland's herring fisheries, fought a naval battle against French warships just off the island.

 Fair Isle is noted for its woollen jumpers, with knitting forming an important source of income for the women of the islands.
 The principal activity for the male islanders is crofting.

 In January 2004, Fair Isle was granted Fairtrade Island status.

 Bird life

-Many rare species of bird have been found on the island, with at least 27 species found on the island that were the first British records, and is probably the best place in western Europe to see skulking Siberian passerines such as Pechora pipit, lanceolated warbler and Pallas's grasshopper warbler.
-For example, in 2015, rare birds discovered on the island included pallid harrier, arctic warbler, Moltoni's warbler, booted warbler, paddyfield warbler, siberian thrush, and thrush nightingale.

-The island is also home to an endemic subspecies of Eurasian wren, the Fair Isle wren Troglodytes troglodytes fridariensis.
+Many rare species of bird have been found on the island, with at least 27 species found on the island that were the first British records, and is probably the best place in Western Europe to see skulking Siberian passerines such as Pechora pipit, lanceolated warbler and Pallas's grasshopper warbler.
+For example, in 2015, rare birds discovered on the island included pallid harrier, arctic warbler, Moltoni's warbler, booted warbler, paddyfield warbler, Siberian thrush, and thrush nightingale.
+It is also home to an endemic subspecies of Eurasian wren, the Fair Isle wren Troglodytes troglodytes fridariensis.
+Fair Isle has been designated an Important Bird Area (IBA) by BirdLife International because it supports large colonies of seabirds and waterbirds, as well as being a stop-over site for migrating land birds.